VioleauPierre/Scrap_public_strava_data/README.md

 # Scrap_public_strava_data
-A project to retrieve public activity data of a user on Strava without using the API
+A project aimed at retrieving a user's public activity data from Strava without utilizing the API